Italian Passport Photo Requirements 2026: 35x45 mm Fototessera, White Background

 Italian biometric photo rules require a neutral expression with the mouth closed.
 The face must be fully visible, and the photo should reflect your everyday appearance.

-5. Check the compliance report for head centering, expression, and background quality.
+- Use the passport photo checker for head centering, expression, and background quality.

 Where to Submit